Vietnam is a country full of beautiful scenery, fabulous food and a laid-back lifestyle.

-I wish I could tell you that I confronted him, but alas, I am a scaredy cat when it comes to arguments, and so I ran back upstairs and told Brian.
+I wish I could tell you that I confronted him, but alas, I am a scaredy-cat when it comes to arguments, and so I ran back upstairs and told Brian.
 Then I hid in the bathroom with my hands over my ears saying ‘la la la’.

 If you hire a moped from a guest house or a hotel make sure you keep the keys until you have finished with the bike or else just fill it up in $2 increments.
-Just down run out of fuel half way up a mountain!
+Just down run out of fuel halfway up a mountain!

 We did it, and along the way, we came across a little of Vietnamese farmer taking a rest at the side of the road with his cow.
 ‘Oh!
-How quaint thought I, and what a perfect picture this would make for my Vietnam travel blog’.
+How quaint’ thought I, and what a perfect picture this would make for my Vietnam travel blog’.
 Silly girl Liz.

 Don’t do it.
 Not unless you have money on you.
 And lot’s of it.
 Preferably American dollars.

-I should have known about this scam.
 I have heard it mentioned time and time again but still, I fell for it, and it turned quite nasty.
 My family all went and patted the cow, and when the kind old Vietnamese man suggested that he give us a leg up so that we could sit on top of the cow and have a photograph, I jumped at the chance.

 We were pretty shocked at the outburst and showed him that we only had big notes (like $20 worth notes).
 He wasn’t having any of it and pointed at the large amount, implying that he would just take that!

 We walked away but he was not happy, and at one point I felt threatened.
 When we left and rode away, I could see another group of unknowing American tourists heading his way saying “oh Look!
 How cute is that?
 Let’s get a photo!”

 Be aware that the man and his cow at the side of the road in Hoi An will want to be paid for a photograph.
-If you haven’t got Vietnamese Dong, he will take American dollars
+If you haven’t got Vietnamese Dong, he will take American dollars.

 #4 Parking Your Bike at the Beach in Hoi An.

-This isn’t really a scam, but just another way of getting money out of tourists.
-While we are on the subject of Hoi an and the beach just know that you will be met by a host of touts telling you that you must park your bike (and pay of course) in one of their bike parks.
-Know that can save a couple of dollars by cycling down one of the little lanes to the side of the beach and parking up for free right by the beach.
-Yes, you have to walk further which my teenagers whined about, but we are talking money here people.
-I’d walk to Japan if it meant it saved me $3.
+While we are on the subject of Hoi An and the beach just know that you will be met by a host of touts telling you that you must park your bike (and pay of course) in one of their bike parks.

 If you are cycling to the beach in Hoi an, don’t be intimidated by the parking lot owners who will tell you that there is only one place to park your bike (at a cost).
 Cycle down one of the side streets.
 They all lead to the beach, and you can park your bike for free.